Jopepato/CentricTechChallenge/docs/Task_3.md

 #### Model for batch predictions
 One way to implement this problem will be on a batch data way, supposing that the data feed comes from time to time, we could schedule the predictions via Airflow jobs or another scheduler.
 Running a job with the latest model via a Docker image to output a batch of predictions that are then saved into S3 or a SQL database.
+For this technique we could launch a job in AWS ECR that will use the trained model and output predictions.
 This approach is the easier to implement as we take out the difficulties of real time data, but may not live up to the nature of the problem, depending on the time for prediction that we are giving our stakeholders or clients.